MicrosoftDocs/Advertising-docs/BingAds/bingads-12/reporting-service/accountthroughcampaignreportscope.md

 ms.author: eur
 description: Defines the set of accounts and campaigns to include in the report.
 ---
+> [!IMPORTANT]
+> This Bing Ads API Version 12 preview documentation is subject to change.
 # AccountThroughCampaignReportScope Data Object - Reporting

-> [!IMPORTANT]
-> This v12 preview documentation is subject to change.

 Defines the set of accounts and campaigns to include in the report.

 ## Syntax